-The Serengeti African Park can be divided into four distinctive topographical areas:
+The Serengeti National Park can be divided into four distinctive topographical areas:

-- The southern park area, which features the Serengeti plains and its kopjes.
+- The southern park area and Ndutu area, which features the Serengeti plains and its kopjes.

 - The central park area also referred to as the Seronera area where most of the campsites and some of the lodges are located.

 - The western corridor, a wedge of land along the Grumeti River, which reaches to within 8km of Lake Victoria.